Ifeanyi Ohalete

-Ifeanyi Ohalete (born May 22, 1979) is a former American football strong safety in National Football League (NFL).
-He played college football at USC.
+Ifeanyi Ohalete (born May 22, 1979) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the USC Trojans.

 Early life

 Ohalete born Springfield, Illinois.
 He attended and played football for Los Alamitos High School.

 College career

 Ohalete played college football at the University of Southern California.
 He is remembered by many USC Trojans fans as the player who committed an unnecessary roughness penalty after a failed fourth down attempt giving the University of Notre Dame a crucial first down and allowing the Irish to complete a 21-point second half comeback in 1999.

 Professional career

 Ohalete played for the Arizona Cardinals in 2004.
-He came to Arizona on waivers from the Washington Redskins, where he played 47 games with 24 starts from 2001–2003.
+He came to Arizona on waivers from the Washington Redskins, where he played 47 games with 24 starts from 2001 to 2003.
 He entered the NFL with Washington in 2001 as a college free agent.

 Ohalete played the 2005 season as the starting Strong Safety for the eventual 2005 AFC North Division Champion Cincinnati Bengals.

 He played in 2007 for the New York Dragons of the Arena Football League, and was second on the team in tackles.